ITULAZAX 12 SQ-Bet

 4.9 Overdose

 In a phase I trial, adult subjects with allergic rhinitis and/or conjunctivitis induced by birch pollen were exposed to doses of up to 24 SQ-Bet.
-For adolescents, no data are available for exposure above the recommended daily dose of 12 SQ-Bet.
+For children (5-17 years of age), no data are available for exposure above the recommended daily dose of 12 SQ-Bet.

 If doses higher than the recommended daily dose are taken, the risk of side effects may increase, including the risk of severe systemic allergic reactions or local allergic reactions.
 In case of severe systemic allergic reactions, severe asthma exacerbation, severe pharyngeal oedema, difficulty in swallowing, difficulty in breathing, changes in voice, hypotension or feeling of fullness in the throat, immediate medical evaluation is needed.
 These reactions should be treated with relevant symptomatic medication.